Army training brigade prepares for new worldwide deployments

 "I think future deployments throughout the world will be in much smaller packages," Jackson said, adding that the brigade was built in 2017 to be decentralized.
 "I think a situation where you have a single team in a single country is a likely scenario."

-He said the top contenders are countries in Africa, Europe and South America.
+Jackson, who's in Washington this week to discuss the deployments, said the top contenders are countries in Africa, Europe and South America.
 But he said he is not sure where his teams will be sent or when they may go.

 The Army's 1st Security Force Assistance Brigade was created by Gen. Mark Milley, the service's chief of staff.
 It was designed to take the pressure off other Army brigades and units that are currently being used for training but are needed more for other U.S. security operations around the globe.